- What We Do

 Today marks World Humanitarian Day, a day to celebrate and pay tribute to aid workers who help the millions of people affected by humanitarian crises around the world.
-Designated by the United Nations General Assembly to remember the 22 U.N. and relief agency staff who lost their lives in a bombing in Baghdad 11 years ago.
-Since its designation in 2008, August 19 has become an occasion to honor the sacrifice of the brave men and women who have died serving others, while celebrating the humanitarian spirit that mobilizes help for those who are suffering.
+Designated by the United Nations General Assembly to remember the 22 UN and relief agency staff who lost their lives in a bombing in Baghdad 12 years ago, August 19 has become an occasion to honor the sacrifice of the brave men and women who have died serving others, while celebrating the humanitarian spirit that mobilizes help for those who are suffering.